HOW to APPLY

 Call 2 proposals need to be submitted before January 15th 2018, 23h59 CET (Central European Time).

 How to submit a proposal Step-by-step

-- Register online via the WEAR Sustain F6S Portal via the WEAR Sustain website and complete an application electronically in English before the May 31st deadline.
+- Register online via the WEAR Sustain F6S Portal and complete an application electronically in English before the January 15th deadline.